-• archaeologist Someone who studies artefacts from the past. artefact An object made by a person that is of historical interest.
+- archaeologist Someone who studies artefacts from the past. artefact An object made by a person that is of historical interest.
 Beaker folk A group of people who travelled from Europe at the beginning of the Bronze Age and brought metalworking and pottery making skills to Britain. bronze A metal alloy made by mixing copper and tin.
 Bronze Age collapse A period at the end of the Bronze Age, when society collapsed in Britain and Europe.
-Celts A group of people who travelled from hillfort A settlement built on a hill that is protected by ditches and fences.

-Europe and brought their ironworking skills to Britain.
+Celts A group of people who travelled from Europe and brought their ironworking skills to Britain.

-circa Abbreviated to 'c' and used before

-a date to show that the date is
+circa Abbreviated to 'c' and used before a date to show that the date is approximate.

-approximate.
 For example c2500 BC.

-stone circle A circular arrangement of standing stones.
+nillfort A settlement built on a hill that is protected by ditches and fences stone circle A circular arrangement of standing stones.

-An animal or person that has been killed and offered to a god or gods.
+sacrifice An animal or person that has been killed and offered to a god or gods.